Threat Modeling Process

 STRIDE

-A threat categorization such as STRIDE is useful in the identification of threats by classifying attacker goals such as:
+A threat mnemonic such as STRIDE is useful in the identification of threats by prompting us to think about attacker steps such as:

 • Spoofing